-Specific areas in which R&D carried out by the Company and benefits derived as a result of R&D
+i) Specific areas in which R&D carried out by the Company and benefits derived as a result of R&D

 Research & Development has always been a focus area at Kohinoor Foods Ltd. during the year the Company has put special efforts in research and development.
 As the company had also started production in its new food factory at Sonepat, which has state of art R & D facility The R&D team of the Company has worked on a number of areas, more specifically in the areas of frozen foods.
 This has resulted in the Company to launch new range product variants in both Ready to Eat & Ready to Cook segments.
 We expect to notch up good numbers in the next financial year through some exciting product launches and expanding & streamlining the distribution network.
 The company is also perusing R & D activities in the RTE Segment.
-During the year, The R & D expenditure, for the current year stood to Rs.
-8.74 lakhs.
+During the year, there is increase of 56.5% in R & D expenditure by the company, for the current year stood at Rs.
+13.68 lakhs.